Significant-Gravitas/AutoGPT/QUICKSTART.md

     The first command you need to use is `./run setup` This will guide you through the process of setting up your system.
     Initially you will get instructions for installing flutter, chrome and setting up your github access token like the following image:

-    > Note: for advanced users.
-The github access token is only needed for the ./run arena enter command so the system can automatically create a PR

     ![Setup the Project](docs/content/imgs/quickstart/005_setup.png)